 If the aircraft is sold in state, the Notice of Transfer of Ownership should be given it to the new owner for them to submit with a new aircraft registration application.
-A purchaser of an aircraft already registered in Iowa shall then provide the following to the Iowa DOT's Office of Aviation within 30 days of the purchase date.
+A purchaser of an aircraft already registered in Iowa shall then provide the following to the Iowa DOT's Aviation Bureau within 30 days of the purchase date.

 - The Notice of Transfer of Ownership.

 - A fully completed aircraft registration application.

 - Six percent use tax with a copy of a bill of sale.

 If the aircraft is currently registered, the fees shall transfer to the purchaser of the aircraft.
 The notice of transfer of ownership must be submitted within 30 days from the date of purchase to avoid a $5 penalty.
 Any delinquent registration fees and penalties must be paid at the time of transfer.

 Do I receive a refund when I sell an aircraft?

 If an aircraft is sold to a person in Iowa, the fees will transfer to the new owner and no refund will be given.
 If an aircraft, other than one used for the application of herbicides and pesticides is destroyed, dismantled or removed from the state, you must return the certificate of registration to the Iowa DOT within 30 days and request a refund for the unexpired portion of the registration fees.
 No refunds of less than $35 are allowed.

 Do I have to register an aircraft that is not airworthy?

 Yes.
 Use taxes on the purchase price of the aircraft must be made with the application, however, there are no registration fees due on an aircraft that is unairworthy.
 You will need to contact us and pay registration fees when the aircraft becomes airworthy and before it returns to flight.